NaderNemati/BitOps-Analysis/README.md

 ## Project Overview

-This repository contains the implementation to evaluate the trade-offs in quantizing MobileNetV2's convolutional layers with different bit precision (2-bit, 4-bit, and 8-bit).
-The goal of this project is to optimize the model's performance and computational efficiency, particularly for deployment on edge devices and resource-constrained hardware.
+This repository contains the implementation to evaluate the trade-offs in quantizing MobileNetV2's convolutional layers with different bit precision (2-bit, 4-bit, 8-bit) and adaptive precision quantization.
+The quantization configurations aim to reduce memory and computational requirements, making the model more efficient for deployment on edge devices with limited resources.

-## Task Description

-This task investigates the impact of quantization on the MobileNetV2 architecture by adjusting the precision of its convolutional layers.
-The precision reductions lead to significant reductions in memory and computational requirements, making the model more efficient for deployment without compromising too much on performance.
+### Key Quantization Configurations:
+- **Adaptive Precision**: Layers receive a variable precision depending on their position in the network (higher precision for early layers and lower precision for deeper layers).
+- **Fixed 2-bit, 4-bit, and 8-bit**: Fixed quantization applied to each convolutional layer for comparisons.

 ### Key Benefits:
-- **Efficient Resource Utilization**: Lower bit precision helps reduce memory and processing power required for deploying models on mobile and edge devices.
+- **Efficient Resource Utilization**: Lower bit precision reduces memory and computational requirements, which is crucial for running models on mobile and edge devices.
-- **Model Performance Optimization**: Balancing computational efficiency and accuracy, especially in resource-limited settings.
+- **Model Performance Optimization**: Achieve a balance between computational efficiency and accuracy, adapting to specific deployment needs.
-- **Scalability**: Enabling deployment of real-time applications such as image recognition.
+- **Scalability**: Quantization helps make models more efficient and scalable for real-world applications like real-time image recognition.

 ## Requirements

 To run this project, you will need:
-- **MobileNetV2 Model**: A pretrained MobileNetV2 model used as the baseline.
+- **MobileNetV2 Model**: A pretrained MobileNetV2 model to serve as the baseline.
-- **Quantization Libraries**: Libraries from a deep learning framework (like PyTorch) to apply quantization techniques.
+- **Quantization Libraries**: A deep learning framework (e.g., PyTorch) to apply the quantization techniques.
-- **Computational Resources**: A development environment that can run deep learning models with at least CPU processing.
-Access to a GPU can speed up the training and evaluation process.
+- **Computational Resources**: A development environment capable of running deep learning models with at least CPU processing.
+GPUs may accelerate training and evaluation.
-- **Basic Knowledge**: Familiarity with quantization techniques and how they affect model performance.
+- **Basic Understanding of Quantization**: Familiarity with quantization techniques and their impact on model performance.

 ### Installation Instructions

 1. Clone the repository:

 git clone https://github.com/your_username/your_repo_name.git